Best Creative Project Management Software in 2026 | Timestripe Magazine

 Pricing: Free for personal use, paid for commercial teams

-Obsidian is technically a note-taking app, but creative teams are using it as a “second brain” for collective thinking.
-Built on plain text markdown files, it creates a local-first knowledge base where notes link to other notes, forming an ever-growing web of creative intelligence.
+Obsidian is a "second brain" for collective thinking.
+While Notion uses a top-down folder structure, Obsidian utilizes a graph-based system of interconnected markdown files.
+This creates a local-first Knowledge Management System where ideas link to other ideas, forming an ever-growing web of creative intelligence.

 4. Gamma: Presentations That Actually Respect Your Audience